CleverCloud/clever-operator/docs/10-concepts.md

 > This document will go through main concepts behind the Clever Cloud operator.

-## What are a Kubernetes operator and Custome Resources?
+## What are a Kubernetes operator and Custom Resources?

 Firstly, if you does not know, what is a Kubernetes operator or Custom Resources, you should take a look at those resources: